Office of the Dean of the Conservatory

 The final exam schedule is determined by the Office of the Registrar and is posted on the registrar’s website at the beginning of each semester.

 Travel schedules are not considered a legitimate reason to change exam times.
-Many parents and students plan for the busy holiday season by making advance travel arrangements for December flights.
-Because final exam schedules are not posted until September, we suggest using the last exam day of exam week as your reference.
+Because final exam schedules are not posted until the start of each semester, we suggest using the last exam day of exam week as your reference when making travel arrangements.

 Exam weeks are posted on Oberlin’s academic calendar .